NatureGeorge/Muta3DMaps/doc/wiki/Something About GVto3D.md

     * For some transcripts that mapped to UniProt Isoforms, related Crystal Structures will be lost
     * Furthermore, without sequence identity info (Between PDB Chain and UniProt Canonical/Isoform Sequence)

-2. Not an bidirectional mapping between PDB residues and UniProt seq-site
+2. Not a bidirectional mapping between PDB residues and UniProt seq-site

 3. Some parts of it are based on some databases, need to keep updating (`UniProt` e.g)